uclajsam/Salary_Prediction/README.md

 - Mean salary increases based on the job classification
 - As distance from a major city increases, the salary for these jobs generally decrease
 - Job salaries generally increase with more years of experience.

+### Checking Sample Distribution
+In addition, we also analyzed the counts for each variable to see if we have a balanced sampling set.